Skip to Content Facebook Feature Image

 Kim said via her lawyers that she would “humbly accept” the court’s view and “apologizes again to everyone for causing concerns.”

-The 20-month sentence was a surprise after independent counsel Min Joong-ki called for a 15-year prison term for Kim on three charges including stock price manipulation, political funding law violations and accepting bribes.
+The 20-month sentence imposed on Kim was a surprise after independent counsel Min Joong-ki called for a 15-year prison term on three charges, including stock price manipulation, political funding law violations and accepting bribes.
 The court acquitted Kim of two other charges, citing a lack of evidence and other reasons.

 Kim has been in jail since August when the Seoul court approved a warrant to arrest her, citing the chance she might destroy evidence.

-When Yoon was in office, Kim was embroiled in a slew of scandals that severely hurt the conservative leader's approval rating and provided relentless political ammunition to his rivals.
-The scandals included the three charges the court dealt with Wednesday.
+When Yoon was in office, Kim was embroiled in a series of scandals that severely hurt the conservative leader's approval rating and provided relentless political ammunition to his rivals.
+The scandals included the three charges the court dealt with on Wednesday.

 Many observers speculated Yoon opted to place the country under a military rule to protect his wife from possible investigations.
 But after a six-month probe into Yoon’s decree, investigators led by another independent counsel, Cho Eun-suk, in December downplayed conjecture that Kim’s troubles drove Yoon to declare martial law.